mthaugusto/oracle-study-case-hrapp/README.md

-# HR Application

-This is a simple Human Resources (HR) application written in Java to manage employees and departments.
+This is a repository for HRApp, a capstone project (Case Study) from Oracle University's Java Explorer class.